Georgios Konstantinos Vouris: Astronomical education 1550–1830

 Heliocentrism was forbidden by the Italian and Greek educational systems.
 Greek astronomers Chrysanthus Notaras and Methodios Anthrakites were required to follow the established education of the church instituted by Theophilos Corydalleus.
 Notaras's professor and advisor was Giovanni Domenico Cassini.
 Notaras worked with Cassini at the Paris observatory in the 1600s.
-The approved scientific education in the Greek world was secular in nature but promoted Aristotelean physics and the Ptolemaic astronomical system.
+The approved scientific education in the Greek world was secular in nature but promoted Aristotelian physics and the Ptolemaic astronomical system.
 The educational system known as Korydalism was the only approved education by the Catholic and Orthodox Church.
 Cesare Cremonini was part of the inquisition that persecuted Galileo Galilei.
 The church did not allow the idea of Heliocentrism.
 The idea was reintroduced by Galileo Galilei and discovered by Aristarchus of Samos.
 Both Aristotle and Ptolemy accepted the geocentric model.
 Cesare Cremonini was Theophilos Corydalleus's doctoral advisor and professor.
 Books by Galileo Galilei were on the forbidden books list until the late 1700s.
 Notaras built astronomical instruments but did not add Heliocentrism to his book.
 He added pictures that some scholars argue are a secret representation of the system.
 Vouris and his contemporaries mark a new era in Greece's astronomical education.